13 MIN READ

 • The importance of selecting a product able to tolerate high pH soils varies based on the proportion of high pH soil acres in each field and the pH range within each field.

 • The pH tolerance of any corn product is indicated by a visual color rating.
 However, color expression can also be influenced by other abiotic factors such as soil temperature, nutrient availability, and nutrient uptake.
-Growers should assess all potential problems when evaluating product performance under high pH soils and when selecting specific products for their fields.
+Producers should assess all potential problems when evaluating product performance under high pH soils and when selecting specific products for their fields.

 1217_166707